PatrickKish1/pulsetrade/README.md

    - Automated trade execution with real-time decision-making.
    - Trade signal generation for manual approval or autonomous operation.
    - Configurable AI settings for risk tolerance and trade size.
+   - Portfolio management with AI-based suggestions for diversification and optimization.
+   - Trade signal suggestions based on technical, fundamental, and sentiment analysis.
+   - Updates on market news and trends across stocks, forex, and crypto assets.

 2. **Trade Admin Features**

-   - Sub-account management with virtual balances.
+   - Sub-account management with virtual balances to prevent direct fund access.
    - Profit-sharing mechanisms with blockchain-based smart contracts.
    - Aggregated portfolio views for all managed accounts.
+   - AI-assisted sub-account trading and management.

 3. **Integration with MT5**